BrightCoders-Institute/reto-inmobiliaria-DerekAyala/README.md

 1. Clone this repository to your local machine: git clone https://github.com/YourUsername/YourRepository.git

-2. Navigate to the project directory:
+2. Navigate to the project directory: cd reto-inmobiliaria-DerekAyala

 3. Install the necessary dependencies using npm or yarn: